The Unapproved

 The video showed Sol saying "a project I'm kind of excited about right now" with the text overlay ProfessorSol.com/community.
 That URL was already live.
 He'd shared the skeleton of that page with me on April 22.

-While all of this was happening, I was also building something in-person.
+While all this was happening I was building something in person too.
 One Facebook post in late April announcing a local neurodivergent social club, and I had 25 members within days.
-That energy fed directly into a larger vision I was developing for Sol — a platform I called SolSpace.
+That energy fed straight into a bigger vision I was developing for Sol, a platform I called SolSpace.

-I sent him the full SolSpace platform overview on May 1.
-It was ambitious — AI-powered tools, community forums, a resource hub, digital-to-physical connection infrastructure.
-I headlined it with a Rage Against the Machine lyric: "This is for the people of the sun."
+I sent him the full SolSpace overview on May 1.
+It was ambitious: AI tools, community forums, a resource hub, infrastructure to connect the digital side to in-person meetups.
+I headlined it with a Rage Against the Machine lyric, "This is for the people of the sun."

 Sol: "This is dope.
 I was considering having a meetup in my area."
 A few days later: "I do think that you're onto something."